One Room Challenge Week 3 – Crown Moulding Tutorial

 image source : @hamb.home

-I used the same methods for measuring my walls that I did for crown moulding.
+The same methods are used for measuring my walls and for measuring my crown moulding.
 I made a mark at one inch below the top of the door trim and made a mark.
 I then drew a level line all the way across the wall to line up my trim with as I go.
 You can also use a laser level!

 When the picture rail is butting up to the door/window trim, it does not need an angled cut.
 This make the installation so simple.
 Once the moulding meets a corner, it requires a 45 degree cut.
 In this case, you will turn the moulding so that the back of it is flush with the saw fence.
 You will then make a 45 degree cut so that the back of the trim is longest, and opposite for outside corners!